intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

     the Editorial Stream.

-15. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless the IETF LLC objects pending resolution of resource or contract issues.
+15. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless unless they are delayed while the IETF LLC resolves pending resource or contract issues.

 ### Community Calls for Comment {#cfc}

 The RSAB is responsible for initiating and managing community calls for comment on proposals that have gained consensus within the RSWG.
 The RSAB should actively seek a wide range of input.
-The RSAB seeks such input by, at a minimum, sending a notice to the rfc-interest mailing list or to its successor or future equivalent.
+The RSAB seeks such input by, at a minimum, sending a notice to the "rfc-interest" email list or to its successor or future equivalent.
 RSAB members should also send a notice to the communities they directly represent (e.g., the IETF and IRTF).
 Notices are also to be made available and archived on the RFC Editor website.
 In addition, other communication